September 21 ,2018

 Wired or Wireless?

-In the past, most security experts would have recommended wired systems over those that operate wirelessly.
+In the past, most safety experts would have recommended wired systems over those that operate wirelessly.
 The early wireless devices could be unreliable, and the range wasn’t that good.
 In addition to that, they could be vulnerable to outside attack.
 For today’s consumer, the answer isn’t as straightforward.
 Advances in wireless technology and encryption have solved the problems of range, reliability and the potential for outside attack.

 A great example of this is the Powerseries Neo security system.
 It offers all the reliability of a hardwired system but it uses wireless devices.
-With its PowerG connectivity, it has a wireless range of more than a mile and it uses 128-bit encryption to maintain signal security.
+With its PowerG connectivity, it has a wireless range of more than a mile and it uses 128-bit encryption to maintain signal protection.
 If you are looking for a wireless system that is reliable and easy to use, there are few that can match the capabilities of the Neo.

 Do I need security cameras?